 4) Chromebooks and Security Patches

-Another big part of making typical computers compliant with HIPAA is making sure that you don’t have any vulnerabilities that hackers can use to steal your PHI.
+Another big part of making computers other than Chromebooks HIPAA compliant is making sure that you don’t have any vulnerabilities that hackers can use to steal your PHI.

 The typical approach to this is:

 - An IT provider will sell you a “Remote Monitoring and Management” (RMM) tool that will apply patches, and